 Locate the boiler/water heater as close to the chimney as possible.
 Use the shortest, straightest vent connector possible for the installation.
 If horizontal runs exceed 5 ft, 1.5 m they must be supported at 3 ft, 0.9 m intervals with overhead hangers.
+Use a single wall stainless steel vent pipe the same diameter as the flue collar to connect the boiler/water heater to a masonry chimney.
+When using a listed metal chimney system use the appropriate vent connector.

 The vent connector should be sloped up toward the chimney at a minimum rate of 1/4 in/ft, 21 mm/m.
-On masonry chimneys the connector must terminate flush with the inside of the chimney flue.
+On masonry chimneys the connector must terminate flush with the inside of the chimney flue, Figures 8 & 9.
+Fasten each single wall vent connection with at least 3 corrosion resistant sheet metal screws.